DavidShenJingtao/tp/docs/DeveloperGuide.md

 `UndoCommand` coordinates with the `UndoHistory` utility (in `seedu.address.logic.undo`), which snapshots the address book whenever a mutating command completes.
 If a snapshot is available, it restores the previous state and resets the filtered list to show all contacts; otherwise it throws a `CommandException` with the “no command to undo” feedback so the user knows nothing was reverted.
+The undo history is capped at 50 entries; when the limit is exceeded, the oldest snapshot is discarded.

 --------------------------------------------------------------------------------------------------------------------